 Introduction

 Perhaps you're like me and have spent a lifetime with film cameras.
-Then along comes the Internet and its insatiable need for digital images to post on personal websites.
+Then along comes the Internet and its insatiable need for digital images to post on personal websites or Facebook pages or send in emails.
 Yikes.
 Got a whole new bunch of stuff to learn.
 But in many ways it is easier stuff.
 Just take it one step at a time.

 You can use the info when assembling your own personal website, or just want to upload a few photos (and/or text) to a Yahoo newsgroup or wherever.
 You can convert existing photos, or learn how to use a digital camera.
 Hopefully you will also find some useful photo-taking tips on capturing machinery and projects, up close and personal.

 "Hey wait a minute", you say.
-"Your site hasn't got a single picture on it.
+"Your metalworking site hasn't got a single picture on it.
 What the heck do you know?"
 True, this site was designed to be lean and mean without flashing ads, dancing penguins, or the overhead of bloated pictures.
-As of the date of this file's update, this site had about 11 Megabytes mainly in very compact text files and is close to my current target for this subject.
-No room yet for photos.
-Maybe a picture is worth a thousand words when describing supermodels, or a complex machine setup or jig, but MANY messages with IDEAS! will fit into the webspace of one picture.
+As of this file's latest update, this site had about 24 Megabytes mainly in very compact text files and is close to my current target size for this subject.
+Maybe a picture is worth a thousand words when describing supermodels, or a complex machine setup or jig, but MANY messages with IDEAS! will fit into the webspace of just one picture.
 The logical place for photos is in one of Yahoo's many metal-newsgroups' photo sections, or on YOUR personal webpages.

-My scanned regular film photography and digital photography appears on non-metal hobby webpages and was used for years when publisher of a now extinct newsletter for two radio control aircraft clubs.
+My scanned regular film photography and digital photography (hundreds of pictures) appear on several non-metal-hobby websites.
+And my photography was used for years when publishing a newsletter for two radio control aircraft clubs.
 And digital images and graphics for a government agency and even a national magazine.
 And film photography as a life-long passion.
 Other separate lives, in only one lifetime.

-Back on topic, looking at some websites, we soon see a whole bunch of other people who don't know much about the subject at all.
+Back on topic, looking at photos on some websites, we soon see a whole bunch of other people who don't know much about posting pictures at all.
 Some common problems seen:

 - those same huge files take forever to load in the browser window;